-2.2.3.2 Fare collection and compliance
+2.2.4.3 Fare collection and compliance

-Many survey respondents perceive revenue or cost issues to be the result of poor fare compliance and want Sound Transit to encourage formal fare payment through turnstiles or a physical structure that ensures riders pay before entering.
-Respondents also noted that many people are confused by the current system of tapping on and tapping off with ORCA cards.
+Through open comments, many survey respondents perceive revenue or cost issues to be the result of poor fare enforcement and want Sound Transit to encourage formal fare payment through turnstiles or a physical structure that ensures riders pay before entering.
+Respondents also noted that many people are confused by the current system of tapping on and off with ORCA cards.
 Regardless of which option is implemented, many respondents wish to see a simplified payment system with better signage and education in stations for people visiting or those who are not frequent riders.